 Unsolicited Home Warranty Letters

-Scammers use unsolicited home warranty letters to target potential victims.
-These letters arrive in your mailbox and frequently appear right after you purchase a home.
-They are typically an attempt to trick you into signing a home warranty contract with unfavorable or even fraudulent terms.
-Here’s how to spot them:
+Scammers use unsolicited home warranty letters to target potential victims with letters that appear right after you’ve moved into a new home.
+They are attempts to trick you into signing a home warranty contract with unfavorable or even fraudulent terms.
+Follow the tips below to properly spot a scam:

 Scam Letter Appearance